-In accordance with the Recommendation S and T of the Polish Financial Supervision Authority, the Bank uses internal limits on credit exposures related to the Bank's customers defining the appetite for the credit risk.
+In accordance with the Recommendation S and T of the Polish Financial Supervision Authority, the Bank uses internal limits on credit exposures related to the Bank's customers defining the appetite for credit risk.

-As at 30 June 2013 and as at 31 December 2012, these limits have not been exceeded.
+As at 30 June 2013, these limits have not been exceeded.